Economics: Starter Collection of Online Video Repositories

 The labor here is curatorial and organizational.
 Value is generated not through original production but through systematic selection, indexing, and contextualization.
 Accumulation occurs as new media examples are added and categorized, making monitoring important for identifying newly indexed content relevant to specific courses or concepts.

-Within the ECO 10, Economics Media Library exemplifies economics as pedagogical curation, where instructional power derives from organization and reuse rather than authorship.
+Within the ECO 10, Economics Media Library illustrates how curated repositories can function as pedagogical indexing infrastructures, where instructional power derives from organization and reuse rather than authorship.

 The repository accumulates organically, with new videos responding to shifts in economic conditions, personal experience, and broader social developments.
 Monitoring matters because content reflects changing material realities rather than a stable conceptual sequence.
 Authority here is experiential rather than institutional, offering a counterpoint to professionally produced or donor-funded economics OVRs.

-Within the ECO 10, Gary’s Economics represents economics from below, demonstrating how video repositories can function as sites where economic knowledge is produced through lived conditions rather than academic abstraction.
+Within the ECO 10, Gary’s Economics illustrates how video repositories can function as ‘economics from below,’ where economic knowledge is articulated through lived conditions rather than academic abstraction.

 Learn Liberty is a professionally produced economics video repository developed at George Mason University's Institute for Humane Studies.
 The repository combines high production values, animated explainers, and pop-culture references to advance market-oriented economic perspectives.
 Videos are tightly scripted, visually polished, and explicitly designed for wide dissemination and reuse.